When the body is balanced and in tune with nature, the body experiences health

 June – The hay season starts, not only time for the first cut but one of the most pivotal times for our horse’s dietary program, as the hay we harvest or purchase now will affect our horses’ nutritional balance for the following year.

 July/August – High summer, and it’s hot out there!
-On the hotter, more humid days, summer pasture allergens can cause SPAOD and trigger respiratory havoc for some horses.
+On the hotter, more humid days, summer pasture allergens can trigger respiratory havoc for some horses.
 The muggy conditions increase the pollen count because there's more growth in the warm humid air, with the wet air holding more particles.
-Consider a face mask with a nose-net, or even bringing in during the day, to give respite from the muggy air, and turning back out at night when the air is cooler.
+Consider a face mask with a nose-net, or even bringing in during the day to give respite from the muggy air, and turning back out at night when the air is cooler.